akarelia20/Connect/README.md

 # Connect
-Platform to connect Influencers with the small business owners/admins.
+Platform to connect social-media Influencers with the small business owners/admins.